 A safety plan helps you think of strategies for keeping safe while you are in an abusive relationship, when you are ready to leave the relationship and after you have left.
-Call the SafePlace hotline to receive help building a personalized safety plan.
+Contact the SAFEline to receive help building a personalized safety plan.

 Before you leave the relationshipSafety during an attack or confrontation

 - When an argument begins, try to have it in a room or area where you have access to an exit.
 Try to stay away from the bathroom, garage, kitchen or near weapons or anywhere else where weapons might be available.